 Join us for a Christmas charity gift countdown!

-It’s twelve days until Christmas, but it’s not too early or too late to make a donation as a gift to family or friends.
+It’s twelve days until Christmas, but it’s not too early or too late to make a charity donation as a Christmas gift to family or friends.
 Remember to personalise your choice of charity gifts to the interests of your recipient, which will make your donation as meaningful as it can be.

-You can also join us for our countdown to Christmas by sharing our catalogue with friends or shouting out to us on social media.
+You can also join us for our countdown to Christmas by sharing our gift catalogue with friends or shouting out to us on social media.
 Together we can make a difference and work towards reducing poverty overseas.

 How a Gift in Will can protect future generationsRead Story

 10 Valentine's Day charity gifts for everyoneRead Story